faraz-irshad/Railways-Puzzle/README.md

 # Railways Game Menu

 This project is a web-based menu system for the **Railways Game**.
 It provides a clean and interactive user interface for players to configure their gameplay preferences and learn the game rules.
+The website is live at this link: https://faraz-irshad.github.io/Railways-Puzzle/

 ## Features